ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-23-how-to-save-money-every-month-part2.md

 ## After-tax retirement plan
 Roth 401(k) is one of the example of the after-tax retirement plan, the limit alone is $19,500 in 2020.
 So you would still pay the taxes, social security, medical, also investment gains, interest or dividends are tax-free as traditional 401(k).
 But you won’t need to pay taxes when you withdraw the money during retirement.

-Important Note: You can contribute to both traditional 401(k) and Roth 401(k), but the total of your contributions cannot exceed $19,500 in 2020.
+**Important Note**: You can contribute to both traditional 401(k) and Roth 401(k), but the total of your contributions cannot exceed $19,500 in 2020.
 How you want to divide each portion depends on your retirement target and plan.

 ## HSA and FSA
 Healthcare saving should be an important component when you start a saving journey.
 Both HSA and FSA are great to save pre-tax money for your medical or healthcare-related expenses.
 Depends on your health condition and expenses on healthcare every year, you may want to choose HSA vs. FSA differently.